InsightDataScience/kafka-streams-examples/example1/README.md

 2. Write messages to the newly created Kafka topic
 3. Consume messages from this topic on the console

-Use the scripts inside `scripts` folder to create a topic, start a console producer/consumer
+Use the scripts inside `kafka-topic-scripts` folder to create a topic, start a console producer/consumer